seanpm2001/Commit-Count-Milestones/CCM/2000/README.md

 ## Projects that have reached 2000 commits

-As of 2022, Thursday, August 18th, an uncounted number (at least 11) of my repositories have reached and/or surpassed 2,000 commits.
+As of 2022, Monday, October 23rd, an uncounted number (at least 17) of my repositories have reached and/or surpassed 2,000 commits.
 They include:

 | Repository | Reached 2000 commits on this date |
 |---|---|